Phileosopher/toolbox/README.md

 # Toolbox

-I have a [commonplace repo](https://github.com/Phileosopher/commonplace), but that's for information.
 This is my commonplacing for tools I may use.

 ## Earmarks

+- I have a [commonplace repo](https://github.com/Phileosopher/commonplace) for information and reference, but I wanted to demarcate "use" from "understand".

 I've left emoji earmarks for reference, and my frequency of use approximately correlates to how many earmarks I've placed on it: